-Usually, teams can begin signing players to 10-day contracts on January 5th.
-Since today is a Saturday, the NBA will wait until Monday, the next business day, to renew the annual tradition of the ultimate on-the-job tryout in professional sports.
+Usually, teams can begin signing players to 10-day contracts on January 5th each year.
+Since tomorrow is a Sunday, the NBA will wait until Monday, the next business day, to renew the annual tradition of the ultimate on-the-job tryout in professional sports.

 All season long, you can keep tabs on 10-day signings with the Hoops Rumors tracker.
 If you click “Filter,” you’ll see a menu of options that can display customized lists of 10-day signings dating back to the 2006/07 season.